clinaresl/water-jugs/README.md

 In [Die Hard III](https://www.youtube.com/watch?v=2vdF6NASMiE) the bad guy threatens to explode a bomb if the *water jugs* problem is not solved.
 In the movie, there are two jugs, with a maximum capacity of 3 and 5 gallons each.
-Both are initial empty and the goal is to find a sequence of operations that leaves exactly four gallons of water in one of the jugs (obviously, in the larger one, since the smaller could not accomodate a volume larger than its maximum capacity).
+Both are initially empty and the goal is to find a sequence of operations that leaves exactly four gallons of water in one of the jugs (obviously, in the larger one, since the smaller could not accomodate a volume larger than its maximum capacity).
 The only allowed operations are either to empty a jug, to fill it up